-• Remove the battery cover.
+· Remove the battery cover.

-- If your powerchair is equipped with the Shark Electronic System, then the fuse holder is located on top of the batteries (1), if you have ACS Electronics, then it is located on the device support. - Open the fuse holder cover. - If the strip fuse has blown, determine the cause of the fault and remedy if necessary.
-The main fuse should only be replaced when the fault has been remedied. - Use the 8mm open-ended spanner to unscrew the nuts (2) on the strip fuse. - Replace the strip fuse.
+- The fuse holder of the Shark electronic system is located on top of the batteries (1). - Open the fuse holder cover. - If the strip fuse has blown, determine the cause of the fault and remedy if necessary.
+The main fuse should only be replaced when the fault has been remedied.

+- Use the 8mm open-ended spanner to unscrew the nuts (2) on the strip fuse. - Replace the strip fuse.